klebinhopk/nlw4/README.md

 # Project Moveit - #NLW4
-Project made in React Js and CSS
+Project made in React Js and SCSS

 # How to execute the project on your machine
 Clone the repository on your machine using the following commands on your terminal